 There are 2 Japanese website trends going on right now.
 While these 2 trends might seem really cool right now and there is merit to implementing them on your website, most web developers or web marketers don’t take into account the impact on business results of adopting these trends.
-Specifically, these trends could hurt your SEO, Conversion Optimization, and overall complexity.
+Specifically, these trends could hurt your SEO, lower your Conversion Optimization, and add unneeded complexity.

 Let’s discuss these Japanese website trends, and the impact it can have on your digital marketing strategy and your business results.